peteraritchie/peteraritchie.github.io/input/posts/2010-02-03-The-Difference-between-an-Anti-Pattern-and-a-Code-Smell.md

 ---
 layout: post
 title: 'The Difference between an Anti-Pattern and a Code Smell'
-tags: ['AntiPattern', 'Design/Coding Guidance', 'Patterns', 'Software Development', 'Software Development Guidance', 'msmvps', 'February 2010']
+tags: ['AntiPattern', 'Design/Coding Guidance', 'Patterns', 'Software Development', 'Software Development Guidance', 'msmvps']
 ---
 [Source](http://blogs.msmvps.com/peterritchie/2010/02/03/the-difference-between-an-anti-pattern-and-a-code-smell/ "Permalink to The Difference between an Anti-Pattern and a Code Smell")